 Contact Information

-BTH, VAMC, and TCH has a site preceptor who is responsible for the student and a site coordinator that provides assistance.
+BTGH, VAMC, and TCH has a site preceptor who is responsible for the student and a site coordinator that provides assistance.

 At the Baylor St. Luke’s Medical Center site, the student will be assigned to a single clinical faculty instead of being on a service with a site preceptor.

-Ben Taub Hospital (BTH)
+Ben Taub Hospital (BTGH)

 Site Director: Christopher H. Perkins, M.D.